 Type of Insulation

 Down or synthetic?
 Synthetic insulations offer solid performance at lower cost than down.
-That's what you'll get from the synthetic fill in bags like The North Face Cat's Meow 20 Eco.
-Some synthetics, like the PrimaLoft® RISE fill in the NEMO Forte 20, also are beginning to approach down in warmth and packability.
+That's what you'll get from the synthetic fill in bags like the NEMO Forte 20 Endless Promise Sleeping Bag.

-In comparison to synthetic insulations, though, down will almost always be warmer for its weight, lighter and more compressible—and cost substantially more.
+In comparison with synthetic insulations, though, down will almost always be warmer for its weight, lighter and more compressible—and cost substantially more.
 Down's other knock is that dampness can degrade its insulating ability, but many premium down fills have a water-resistant treatment to mitigate that problem.
-(The Sea to Summit Ascent AcIII 0 bag features the brand's premium UtraDry down water repellent.)
-Down's superior performance factored into our best overall bag pick, the NEMO Disco 30.
+(Many sleeping bags in our lineup also feature a DWR shell like the NEMO Disco 15 Endless Promise Sleeping Bag).
+Down's superior performance and packability factored into our best overall pick, the REI Co-op Magma 30 Sleeping Bag.

 A higher fill-power rating indicates a down grade that offers more warmth for less weight.
-The REI Co-op Magma 15, Magma 30 and Magma Trail Quilt all feature the highest grade of any bag in this roundup: 850 fill-power down.
+The REI Co-op Magma 30 and Magma Trail Quilt all feature the highest grade of any bag in this roundup: 850-fill-power down.
 (All Magmas add a water-repellent finish to their down fills as well.)

 Weight

 Insulation is the big factor in weight, but materials and shape (read: roominess) also matter.
 Especially important for backpackers, weight is related to compressibility.
 Generally, lighter bags stuff down smaller for packing, too.
+How much should a sleeping bag weigh?
 When you compare weights, make sure you compare bags with the same temperature rating.
 Also make sure you compare bags designed for the same gender—see our not-so-fun fact about ratings standards and women's bag weights, below.

 Temperature Ratings Explained

 An "ISO" or "EN" temperature rating indicates the test standard used.
-Either rating requires rigorous, standardized testing and the two standards are roughly comparable.
-So, as long as you see one of those acronyms on a temperature rating, a bag can be reliably compared to any other ISO- or EN-rated bag.
+Either rating requires rigorous standardized testing, and the two standards are roughly comparable.
+So, as long as you see one of those acronyms on a temperature rating, a bag can be reliably compared with any other ISO- or EN-rated bag.

 Not-so-fun fact: Women's (cold sleepers') bags that use the warmer "comfort rating" as their standard will inevitably be heavier than the equivalent men's (warm sleeper's) bags.
 It simply requires more of a given insulation to achieve more warmth.
 The rating standards aren't intended to give women bag buyers a weight penalty, but the net result is that that's exactly what happens for most bags.
 Because of this fact, many people will choose to buy the men's version of a bag.

 Know, too, that data gathered over the years about the "average male" and "average female" metabolism informs current sleeping bag ratings.
-In future seasons, the industry is likely to move to a less binary view of warmth ratings.
+The industry is moving toward a less binary view of warmth ratings and sizing.
+In this gear guide, you'll find a range of gender-neutral sleeping bags offered by brands like REI Co-op and Therm-a-Rest.

 A temperature rating is not a guarantee of warmth.
 Standardized ratings are super important because you can reliably compare bags from different brands.
 But metabolisms vary greatly from person to person, as do variables like humidity, wind, type of shelter, ground conditions, clothing and personal preferences.